Accessibility

 How do I activate our institution’s subscriptions?

-Any subscriber with an Online component will need to activate their subscriptions via our hosting partner, IngentaConnect.
-If you have not done so already, please register with
+Any subscriber with an Online component will need to activate their subscriptions via Intellect Discover.
+Please see

 How do I update my institution’s IP ranges?